FrederikLizakJohansen/DebyeCalculator/paper/paper.md

 Raghav, Kirsten: Please add ack.

-# Supporting Information A
+# Supporting Information

-![Comparison of the calculated I(Q), SAXS, F(Q) and G(r) of DebyeCalculator and DiffPy-CMI[@juhas2015complex] on a synthetic crystallographic information file describing a CoO2 antifluorite crystal structure.[@CIF] Note that the scattering pattern simulated with DiffPy-CMI is hidden underneath the scattering pattern simulated with DebyeCalculator.\label{fig:figure2}](../figures/figure2.png)
+![Comparison of the calculated I(Q), SAXS, F(Q) and G(r) of DebyeCalculator and DiffPy-CMI[@juhas2015complex] on a synthetic crystallographic information file describing a CoO~2~ antifluorite crystal structure.[@CIF] Note that the scattering pattern simulated with DiffPy-CMI is hidden underneath the scattering pattern simulated with DebyeCalculator.\label{fig:figure2}](../figures/figure2.png)

 # References